microsoft/ai-developer/Python/challenges/Challenge-05.md

 Ensure all required settings are properly configured before proceeding to the next step.

-> **Hint:** Look for settings related to Azure AI Search and Text Embeddings in the documentation.
-You'll need to add settings for the endpoint, API key, index name, and embedding model deployment.
+> **Hint:** The Semantic Kernel will automatically detect environment variables with the correct naming conventions.
+Check the template file for the exact variable names needed.

 ### Import documents